hanhy06/embellish_chat/docs/README.md

 EmbellishChat is a Fabric mod designed to enhance the chat experience on Minecraft servers.
 It makes communication between players more dynamic and convenient with features like Markdown-style text formatting, player mentions, clickable links, and mention notifications & history.

-✨ Key Features
+### ✨ Key Features

-* **Extended Markdown-Style Chat Formatting:** Use Markdown-like styles (bold, italic, underline, strikethrough, obfuscation, color, font, url).
+- **Extended Markdown-Style Chat Formatting:** Use Markdown-like styles (bold, italic, underline, strikethrough, obfuscation, color, font, url).
 Works in normal chat and whispers.

-* **Clickable Links:** Create clickable links in chat.
-For security, only the `https` protocol is recognized.

-* **Player Mention System:** Use the `@` symbol to mention other players.

-* **Notification:** Mentioned players who are online will hear a notification sound.
-In version 1.21.6 and above, the notification sound category is UI (in lower versions, it belongs to the PLAYER category).
+- **Mention System:** You can mention players, teams, everyone, or here using the @ symbol.

-* **Team Colors:** If a mentioned player is on a team, their target will be displayed in their team's color.
+  If the mentioned target is online, they will receive a notification, and the message will be automatically formatted in the color of their team.

-* **Message Metadata & Copy:** Hovering over a chat message displays its timestamp.
-Clicking the message copies its content to your clipboard.
+- **Metadata System:** When you hover the mouse over a message, you can see the time it was sent, and clicking the message automatically copies it to the clipboard.

-* **Default Style** You can set the default color and font of chat messages through the settings.
+- **Default Style System:** You can configure the default color and font of chat messages through the settings.

-* **Customizable by Server:** All major features can be enabled, disabled, or fine-tuned by server administrators via the `embellish_chat.json` file.

 ---

-🛠️ Usage
+### 🛠️ Using Markdown

+For security reasons, when using the Markdown URL feature, only links with the https:// protocol are detected.

 Use the following formats in the chat window to apply various styles to your messages.